}

 Advanced actions for Australian Sustainability Reporting Standards (ASRS) and mandatory climate reporting: scope 3, supplier engagement and supporting technology

-• understand decisions, options and strategies necessary to utilise ESG management platforms and tools across the supply chain
+• Understand decisions, options and strategies necessary to utilise ESG management platforms and tools across the supply chain

-• identify key components of capital allocation and systems spending for scope 3
+• Identify key components of capital allocation and systems spending for scope 3

-• build operational capacity at the intersection of sustainability and IT teams
+• Build operational capacity at the intersection of sustainability and IT teams

-• drive data collection Additional efficiently through improved supplier relationships.
+• Drive data collection Additional efficiently through improved supplier relationships

-• Dr Barbara Nebel, CEO, thinkstep-anz
+• Barbara Nebel, CEO, thinkstep-ANZ

 • Facilitator: Anna Stewart, Director, UN Global Compact Network Australia; Head of ESG and Governance, Coles